• Skip to primary navigation

 Mix the buttermilk mixture in gently to the butter and flour mixture.

-1. Mix the dough gently until it holds together - it will have a crumbly shaggy look.
-Turn it out onto a lightly floured countertop and pat it into a round.
-Slash and X in the top.
+1. Mix gently until it holds together - it will be a crumbly shaggy dough.
+Turn it out onto a lightly floured surface and pat it into a round.
+Slash a deep cross in the top.
 I like to sprinkle the top with sugar if it's being served for brunch.

 Shaping the soda bread into a round loaf.